jae1911/sitecontent/content/_index.md

 ## About me

-Hey there, I'm Jae (also going by Xenia now) Lo Presti, I was born in the mountains of Savoy but I'm currently living in Helsinki (Finland).
+Hey there, I'm Jae Lo Presti (AKA J4), I was born in the mountains of Savoy but I'm currently living in Helsinki (Finland).

-I mainly do code and sysadmin but i also like to meddle in networking as I operate <span class="in">[AS211696](/pages/as211696)</span>, and, on my free time, I operate a bunch of public services.
+I mainly do code and sysadmin but i also like to meddle in networking as I operate <span class="in">[AS211696](/pages/as211696)</span>, and, on my free time, I make software that I need.

 I also happen to write a bunch of software that you can find on [SourceHut](/redir/srht).